What is Expanded Mode?

 Expanded Mode has two main advantages: Increased flexibility, and the potential for higher refresh rates.

 Refresh Rates can depend on a large number of factors; however one major factor is the highest number of pixels on any pixel output.
 A pixel output with a large number of pixels has the potential to dramatically decrease the overall refresh rate of the pixel system.
 For this reason, lowering the number of pixels on each output will help to increase the speed at which the data is sent to all the pixels.
-See the Refresh Rates technical note for more information.
+For more information, see the article: Refresh Rates.